gavinlyonsrepo/ERM19264_UC1609_TEXT/README.md

 *text and fonts*

 Text only, no buffer or no graphics , relatively light weight.
-A "hello world" Sketch uses 2172 bytes (6%) of and uses 42 bytes (2%) of dynamic memory, Turns LCD into simple character LCD(216 characters, 8 rows/pages)
+A "hello world" Sketch uses 2172 bytes (6%) of and uses 42 bytes (2%) of dynamic memory on UNO.
+Turns LCD into simple character LCD(216 characters, 8 rows/pages)

 The font is be  truncated by two defines to save memory space.